 What do aspiring entrepreneurs really want?

-Word was that Alexander the Great valued learning so much that he told his biographers that he was more indebted to Aristotle for providing him with knowledge than he was to his own father and mother for gifting him with life.
+Theory had it that Alexander the Great valued learning so much that he told his biographers he was more indebted to Aristotle for providing him with knowledge than he was to his own father and mother for gifting him with life.

 Today’s startup business owners place a high value on learning, too.

 A 2011 study from IMD, a high-profile business school based in Lausanne, Switzerland, looked at prospective (or “aspiring” as study researchers put it) entrepreneurs and asked them a simple question: What do you really want as you start out as a startup business owner?